Ngawang Jamphel

-Ngawang Jamphel (born 27 September 1992) is a Bhutanese footballer who plays for Thimphu City FC and the Bhutan national football team.
+Ngawang Jamphel (born 27 September 1992) is a Bhutanese professional footballer.
+He has also played for the Bhutan national football team.

 Career

 International

 Jamphel made his senior international debut on 1 April 2018, coming on as a halftime substitute in a 7–0 friendly defeat to Malaysia.
 He was included in the Bhutan squad for the 2018 SAFF Championship, making the third-most saves in the tournament despite only playing two matches.